LOOKING TO IMPROVE your money management? Here are 31 rules for the financial road ahead:

 22. Check your credit reports for inaccuracies.
 You can get free copies through AnnualCreditReport.com.

 23. Always pay your bills on time.
 This is likely the biggest factor affecting your credit score.
 In particular, late payments on credit card bills and loan payments are quickly reported to the credit bureaus.

 24. Are you on track to pay off your mortgage by retirement?
 If not, consider making extra principal payments.

 25. Never carry a credit card balance, which might cost you 20% or more in annual interest.
 You won’t earn that sort of return in the financial markets over the long haul.

-26. If you have more than enough saved for your own retirement, consider taking advantage of the gift-tax exclusion, which is $15,000 in 2020 and 2021, to make gifts to your children and other family members.
+26. If you have more than enough saved for your own retirement, consider taking advantage of the gift-tax exclusion, which is $15,000 in 2021 and $16,000 in 2022, to make gifts to your children and other family members.
 It’s a great way to brighten their lives—and the cheapest and easiest way to reduce the potential hit from state and federal estate taxes.

 27. Get a will.
 You’ve been promising to do so for years.
 Make it happen in the month ahead.

 28. Check you have the right beneficiaries listed on retirement accounts, life insurance and any trust documents.
 Let’s face it: You probably don’t want your ex-husband inheriting your IRA.